 Previously, he was a manager at PricewaterhouseCoopers, where he provided transfer pricing consulting and compliance services to multinational companies in the United States and around the globe.

-Brashers received his Ph.D. in economics from the University of Kentucky in Lexington, KY and his B.S. in economics from the University of Washington in Seattle, WA.
+Brashers received his PhD in Economics from the University of Kentucky in Lexington, Kentucky and his bachelor's degree in Economics from the University of Washington in Seattle, Washington.